• Skip to primary navigation

 This post may contain affiliate links.
 Click here to find out more about this.

-The effects of the current COVID-19 crisis has forced customers to change their behaviors and daily routines.
+The effects of the current COVID-19 crisis have forced customers to change their behaviors and daily routines.
 Just over 306 million Americans are affected by stay-at-home orders, nearly 95% of the U.S. population.
+COVID-19 will forever change retailing, and its initial impact on e-Commerce is creating challenges to online selling & service no one imagined in January.
+Here are facts How E-Commerce Revolutionized During Pandemic.

 E-Commerce Adaptation to Change during Pandemic